ATN-Development/atn-modmail/README.md

 # Overview

-ATN ModMail is an open source ModMail bot made by Eight∞💔.
+ATN ModMail is an open source ModMail bot made by NotReallyEight.
 This modmail is completely customizable and a very easy to use bot.
 It doesn't require coding knowledge also except just configuring certain values.